-&lt;sup>1Tom Chmura, et al., Redefining Partnership-Developing public/ Private Approaches to Community Problem Solving: A Guide for Local Officials (Menlo Park, Calif.: SRI International, January 1982), p.
-6; see also SRI International, "Developing Public/Private Approaches to Community Problem Solving," Management Information Service Report, International City Management Association, vol. 14, No. 7, July 1982, whole issue.
+1Tom Chmura, et al., Redefining Partnership-Developing Public/Private Approaches to Community Problem Solving: A Guide for Local Officials (Menlo Park, Calif.: SRI International, January 1982), p.
+6; see also SRI International, "Developing Public/Private Approaches to Communit, Problem Solving," Management Information Service Report, International Cit, Management Association, vol. 14, No. 7, July 1982, whole issue.
 Both reports are based on research conducted by the Public Policy Center of SRI International, with funding from the Office of Community Planning and Development of HUD.

 ment.
 Business needs adequate public services and facilities in order to operate and grow; it also needs adequate protection for its plant and personnel.
-Business requires a well-trained labor force and and health services to help it be more productive but business also wants to control its local tax burden and the costs of employee services to reduce operating expenses.
+Business requires a well-trained labor force and social and health services to help it be more productive but business also wants to control its local tax burden and the costs of employee services to reduce operating expenses.
 Roads that need repaving, police and fire departments without funds to respond to emergencies, school systems too poor to improve teaching, service agencies that cannot provide treatment or counseling, high rates of unemployment and business failures, shrinking tax bases and rising rates-all of these community problems result in identifiable costs on the firm's balance sheet.

 At the same time, business wants to be perceived as a good citizen, and an important byproduct of public/private ventures is the improved communication and understanding that results between participants from local government and the business community.
-Finally, SRI suggests that business "will ment.
-Business needs adequate public services and facilities in order to operate and grow; it also needs adequate protection for its plant and personnel.
-Business requires a well-trained labor force and sociator if taxes are reduced and Federal programs cut, as the Federal Government has done. "
+Finally, SRI suggests that business "will probably benefit by keeping its end of the implicit bargain with the Federal Government that social problems can be better handled by the private sector if taxes are reduced and Federal programs cut, as the Federal Government has done.
+"2